shabegom/buttons/README.md

 \`\`\`
 ^button-swap

-Then inset that button inline `button-swap`
+Then insert that button inline `button-swap`

 1. On the first click of Crazy Swap Button we will add 2+2
 2. On the second click of Crazy Swap Button we will create a new Meeting note
 3. On the third click of the Crazy Swap Button we will go to the Obsidian forum

+Note: swap count is reset if you close the note.

 ## Releases